Is Sheffield a 20-minute City?

 About the Project

-Each month we are focusing on a different city and creating 5 accessibility maps.
+We are focusing on Sheffield and creating 5 accessibility maps.
 To supermarkets, hospitals and GPs, primary schools, secondary schools, and public transport stops.

 All the cities begin with a foundation of a detailed road and footpath network, for cities in